GuidoBekkers/STVRogue/readme.md

 but please stick to the imposed architecture and keep the signatures of the current methods.

 At the top level, the project directory contains the following items:

    * `src` : a directory containing the source files.
      In Java the names of packages are reflected in the directory path.
      For example the class `C` of the package `X.Y.Z` would reside in the path `src/X/Y/Z`, and the source file would be called `C.java`.

      You should focus on the package `STVRogue.GameLogic`.
 This contains the game entities that you need to work out in Iteration-1.

      The package `STVRogue.TestInfrastructure` contains classes relevant for Iteration-2.
      Ignore them for now.

      Some support classes you may find useful:

-     The class `STVRogue.HelperPredicates` contains some predicates you might want to borrow, e.g. to check if a zone forms a fully connected graph.
+      * The class `STVRogue.HelperPredicates` contains some predicates you might want to borrow, e.g. the forall and exists quantifiers you can use to write in-code specifications.

-     The class `STVRogue.PathCoverageTracker` contains a basic utility to track the coverage over a finite state machine.
-Check it out if you do Optional-1.
+      * The class `STVRogue.PathCoverageTracker` contains a basic utility to track the coverage over a finite state machine.
+Check it out if you do Optional-3.5.

-     The class `STVRogue.Utils` contains few utility methods, e.g. to create a pseudo-random generator.
+      * The class `STVRogue.Utils` contains few utility methods, e.g. to create a pseudo-random generator.

    * `test`: a directory containing few examples of writing unit tests.